AlexParshh/datebot/README.md

-# tinderbot
+# datebot
-In the modern world, too many people struggle with dating, therefore Tinderbot has been created to remove the stress of having too many matches and not knowing what to say to them.
-Tinderbot saves time for users so that they can increase their conversion rates for going on dates.
-Tinderbot allows users who have no "game" or "rizz" to connect their tinder accounts along with their openai account to leverage the full powers of AI to secure dates and level up their messaging skills.
+In the modern world, too many people struggle with dating, therefore datebot has been created to remove the stress of having too many matches and not knowing what to say to them. datebot saves time for users so that they can increase their conversion rates for going on dates. datebot allows users to connect their tinder accounts along with their openai account to leverage the full powers of AI to secure dates and level up their messaging skills.

 # Usage